 - William Cardini’s secret origin

 A photo from a performance I did with Lanneau White back in January of 2007 (I’m in a Miizzzard costume).
-Click here to see more images from a few of my performances.
+Click here for more on the Miizzzard’s beginnings in performance art.

 - Performance art and performing comics